wandering-nora/SV01Chronicles/README.md

 ### Pressure advance
 Now it's time to fix those corners.
 Once again we're going to use [ellis' tool.](https://ellis3dp.com/Pressure_Linear_Advance_Tool/)
 You can use the G-code [here]().
-(210C extruder 60C bed) Pick the sharpest corner that isn't too rounded and update it
+(210C extruder 60C bed) Pick the sharpest corner that isn't too rounded and update the config
 ```
 [extruder]
 pressure_advance: <chosen value>